How should New Hampshire handle national health care reform?

 Enrollment for expanded Medicaid coverage opened July 1, 2014.
 Gov. Hassan urged the 2015 legislature to renew expanded Medicaid eligibility beyond 2016, but the House rejected her proposal.

 Rep. Donald McClarren (R-Nashua) is the primary sponsor of HB 128, a 2015 bill that would allow individuals and employers with under 100 employees to purchase insurance out-of-state.
 Sen. Andy Sanborn is the primary sponsor of a similar bill in the Senate, SB 131.
 SB 131 would some individuals and businesses to purchase health insurance from out-of-state companies.
 Both bills are still in committee, and may be considered in the 2016 legislative session.

 Rep. Charles McMahon is the primary sponsor of HB 330, a 2015 bill that establishes an oversight commission for medical cost transparency to monitor and further develop the NH HealthCost Internet website.
-That bill passed the House and Senate and now heads to Gov. Hassan.
+Gov. Hassan signed that bill in July.

 Rep. Keith Murphy is the primary sponsor of HB 596, a 2015 bill that prohibits public employers from offering employees any health care plan subject to the excise under the federal Affordable Care Act ("Obamacare"), unless the employee pays the cost arising from such tax.
 The federal excise tax is a tax on "high-end" health plans that may insulate workers from the high cost of care and encourage the overuse of care.
 The tax is scheduled to take effect in 2018.
 The Department of Administrative Services says that should the terms of HB 596 take effect while the current collective bargaining agreements are in place, the result will be a violation of those agreements.
 HB 596 is still in committee, and may be considered in the 2016 legislative session.